 Jonathan received his undergraduate degree from the University of California at Santa Barbara with honors, his Juris Doctor from Golden Gate University School of Law, including certificates of specialization with distinction in international and business law.

 He formerly served as a media liaison for the Northern California Chapter of the American Immigration Lawyers Association and was a professor of immigration and criminal law at East Bay Law School in Oakland, California.
-Jonathan is also an attorney advisor for the Consulate General of Mexico and the Consulate General of Guatemala in San Francisco.
+Jonathan has been an attorney advisor for the Consulate General of Mexico and was also an attorney advisor for the Consulate General of Guatemala in San Francisco.

 He frequently participates in outreach activities, is often invited to speak at various events, and fields many immigration questions both on radio and television.